isomerpages/moe-clementipri/_parents-info/School Vision,Mission & Values/School Vision, Mission & Values.md

 - Interact with others in a positive manner
 - Considerate to the needs of others in the community

 As Clementians embark on their voyage of life-long learning, Clementi Primary School will be a safe place where they feel supported and cherished.
-Clementians will acquirethe knowledge, skills and competencies that will prepare them for life, work and active citizenship.
+Clementians will acquire the knowledge, skills and competencies that will prepare them for life, work and active citizenship.
 Our school values - PIER serve as a moral compass for Clementians as they find their true purpose towards serving the community and doing their best to become the best version of themselves.
 At the end of their six year journey with us, Clementians will set sail towards the next stage of their pursuit with the right disposition and attitude to overcome the challenges ahead.